 Even though this plant can tolerate a wide swing of temperatures outdoors, make sure it’s not sitting next to or on a heater or air conditioner.
 They don’t like hot or cold drafts.

-This plant is easy to repot because the leaves don’t fall off as readily as other hanging succulents like the String Of Pearls & the Burro’s Tail Sedum.
+The best time for succulent repotting is during the active growing season: spring, summer, into early fall.
+This plant is easy to repot because the leaves don’t fall off as readily as other hanging succulents like the String Of Pearls and the Burro’s Tail Sedum.

 Make sure the crown of the plant (the top part where all the stems grow out of) is no further down in the pot than 1″.
 If a String Of Bananas is planted too far down in the pot, it’ll be subject to stem rot.